 Several large organizations like World Health Organization (WHO), Médecins Sans Frontières (MSF), US Occupational Health and Safety (OSHA) recommend that the normal protection for a user during an outbreak is overalls, goggles, and a fitted N95 or FFP3 mask that is disposed of after each and every use.

 However, these types of respiratory protection devices offer insufficient protection.
 They have to be fitted using a fit test device to reach the protection level that these devices can offer (maximum 95% filtration rate).
-The density of filters make it difficult to breathe, limits communication and leads to decreased comfort and a feeling of unsafety.
+The density of filters makes it difficult to breathe, limits communication and leads to decreased comfort and a feeling of unsafety.

 According to OSHA, a virus outbreak has a three-month peak period during which staff exposed need to wear PPE.
 If single-use N95 or FFP3 masks are used, this is a costly solution.
 For each position at a hospital, several masks are being used each day – and concerning the sterile environment, typically 8–10 masks per person, while still offering low protection.